Marsawjr4/Card-Game-v1/README.md

 # Card-Game-v1
-My first attempt at a card game with the help of AI
+My first attempt at a [Card Game](https://marsawjr4.github.io/Card-Game-v1/) with the help of AI